oddbird/susy/docs/tutorial.rst

     }
   }

 There you see everything you need to know.
-The section element is in a root context and so no context is passed to the mixins.
-But then the section *becomes* the context at 9-columns wide, and that is passed to all nested grid mixins as the second argument.
+The div element is in a root context and so no context is passed to the mixins.
+But then the div *becomes* the context at 9-columns wide, and that is passed to all nested grid mixins as the second argument.
 That's not too hard, is it?

 The footer is back in the root context, at the full width but padded in from both sides.
 That brings us to two new mixins we can use::